faridho/sort-scroll/README.md

 4. Bonus (Nice to have):
 - Create a Test (TDD or automation)

-Below is short test spec for components
+Below is short test spec for components by jest.
 ```
 import Qoala from "../components/Qoala"